ascendantsocratic/ascendantsocratic.github.io/articles/attraction.md

 Penile-vaginal intercourse is associated with a wide range of better psychological and physiological health indices.
 Other activities have weaker, null, or inverse associations with health indices [(Brody, 2010)](https://onlinelibrary.wiley.com/doi/full/10.1111/j.1743-6109.2009.01677.x#b34).

+## Other Attractiveness

+Physical attractiveness and race are the strongest predictors of decisions in a swiping experiment [(Chopik & Johnson, 2021)](https://www.sciencedirect.com/science/article/abs/pii/S0092656621000131?via%3Dihub).

+For men, being unattractive decreases the likelihood of finding a partner or finding a partner of a higher educational level, but not for women [(Pastor, 2017)](https://reis.cis.es//REIS/PDF/REIS_159_07_ENGLISH1499424514902.pdf).

+Identical twins have more similar preferences for traits such as height, skin color, hair color and length, chest hair, facial hair, and breast size, suggesting genetic effects.
+Heritability estimates range from zero to 57% [(Verweij et al., 2012)](https://www.researchgate.net/publication/233725541_Evidence_for_Genetic_Variation_in_Human_Mate_Preferences_for_Sexually_Dimorphic_Physical_Traits).

+There is a robust association between physical attractiveness and various measures of health.
+This suggests that physical attractiveness is a phenotypic marker for health [(Nedelec & Beaver, 2014)](https://psycnet.apa.org/record/2014-29517-001).

+Those who are physically more attractive tend to be more optimistic and have higher social mobility [(Urbatsch, 2018)](https://www.sciencedirect.com/science/article/abs/pii/S0049089X17305215?via%3Dihub).

+Physically attractive people are perceived as more sociable, dominant, sexually warm, mentally healthy, intelligent, and socially skilled.
+However, relationships between physical attractiveness and personality or mental ability are generally trivial, although good-looking people were less lonely, less socially anxious, more popular, more socially skilled, and more sexually experienced.
+Self-ratings of physical attractiveness are positively correlated with more attributes than actual physical attractiveness [(Feingold, 1992)](https://psycnet.apa.org/doiLanding?doi=10.1037%2F0033-2909.111.2.304).

+More attractive people are less likely to be arrested and convicted [(Beaver et al., 2019)](https://www.tandfonline.com/doi/abs/10.1080/13218719.2019.1618750?journalCode=tppl20).

+Physically attractive workers are more confident, have better oral skills, and are independently considered more able by employers, increasing their wages [(Mobius & Rosenblat, 2006)](https://dash.harvard.edu/bitstream/handle/1/3043406/mobius_beauty.pdf?s).

 </div>